hisubram/mobilefoundation/c_using_mfs_p2.md

 * This action stops your existing server and deletes the data.
 A new server instance is created with an updated version, if available.
 This action takes a few minutes to complete.

-> **Note**: Data from your previous server instance including information on the apps and adapters is persisted in the configured {{site.data.keyword.Db2_on_Cloud_short}} service instance.
+Data from your previous server instance including information on the apps and adapters is persisted in the configured {{site.data.keyword.Db2_on_Cloud_short}} service instance.
 This data is used to recreate your server.
+{: note}

 ##	Setting up advanced configuration
 {: #using_mfs_advanced_p2}